dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database-Services.md

 ## SQL Database Services

-DreamFactory database services give the client a REST access point for your SQL database, and can support both local and remote databases.
+DreamFactory database services give the client a REST access point to your SQL databases, and can support both local and remote databases.
 By default, each DSP comes with a native SQL database service.
-In LAMP setups, this is the MySQL database running on the same server as the DSP, although it could use a different SQL database accessible via PHP PDO by changing the DSP configuration files.
+In LAMP setups, this is the MySQL database running on the same server as the DSP, although it could use a different SQL database accessible via PHP PDO by changing the DSP [database configuration file](https://github.com/dreamfactorysoftware/dsp-core/blob/master/config/database.config.php-dist).
 This default service has a type of "Local SQL DB" with a name of "Database" and a API Name of 'db'.
 Consequently, this is the same physical database used by the [System Configuration](System-Configuration) REST service, but access to system tables is controlled by the server-side software and not allowed via this service.

 To access other databases via your DSP, running either on the same server or remotely on another server, you can create a separate SQL DB service, see [System Configuration](System-Configuration) or the [Admin Console](Services) sections on how to accomplish this.

+Go [here](https://dsp-sandman1.cloud.dreamfactory.com/swagger/#!/db) to see this service type in action in our [Live API](Admin-Console-api-sdk).

 ### Schema Services